ainaimi/ML4CI/syllabus.md

 This **is an applied course.** We will focus extensively on R code, what it is doing, and how it is related to some of the theoretical considerations we will cover.
 Some theoretical concepts will be introduced, but in a very accessible, intuitive format.

+This is a 2 credit hour course.
+Each credit hour amounts to 14 contact  which equates to 28 hours of class-room learning and

 ## PRE-REQUISITES

 This course will build on basic and intermediate analytic methods and causal inference concepts covered in [EPI 545](https://sph.emory.edu/academics/courses/epi-courses/index.html), [EPI 560](https://sph.emory.edu/academics/courses/epi-courses/index.html) and [EPI 760](https://sph.emory.edu/academics/courses/epi-courses/index.html).